misaghnaderi1/Seq_Align_Identity/README.md

     The names of the alignment functions in this module follow the convention <alignment type>XX where <alignment type> is either "global"     or "local" and XX is a 2 character code indicating the parameters it takes.
 The first character indicates the parameters for matches       (and mismatches), and the second indicates the parameters for gap penalties..." http://biopython.org/DIST/docs/api/Bio.pairwise2-module.html

+    In the alignment process the Blosum62 matrix is used for scoring and the penalties for opening and extending gaps are set to what falign is using. gap_open = -12, gap_extend = -1.2.